vocdoni/docs/docs/architecture/components/process.md

     },
     "census": {
-        "id": "0x1234...",  // Census ID to use
-        "uri": ["<messaging uri>", "..."], // Messaging URI of the Census Services to request data from "merkleRoot": "0x1234...",
+        "id": "0x1234...",  // Census ID to use "messagingUris": ["<messaging uri>", "..."], // Messaging URI of the Census Services to request data from "merkleRoot": "0x1234...",
         "modulusSize": 5000  // Only when type="lrs"
     },